itsdouges/armory-ng/README.md

 > Bringing you `that shit you do like`, one commit at a time.

-If you feel like contributing give me a message and we can talk.

 ## Usage

 If you're playing on windows, add `:win` after each step, for example: `npm run start:win`.